 - Consider the use of dates in the file name of documents that may be subject to review (e.g., informed consent documents, recruitment documents, surveys, etc.)

 - Proofread the attachments and ensure they are consistent with the protocol application.

 What Modifications Need IRB Approval?

 All changes or updates to your protocol, even minor ones, must receive IRB approval before you implement them.
-Modifications to an existing protocol must fit the aims/objectives of the originally approved submission.
-Significant changes to the protocol’s research plan, such as the hypothesis, aim/objectives, and protocol design/intervention, require the submission of a new protocol.
+Modifications to an existing protocol must conform to the aims/objectives of the originally approved submission.
+Significant changes to the protocol’s research plan, such as the hypothesis, aim/objectives, and protocol design/intervention, may require the submission of a new protocol.